DovetailSoftware/dovetail-bootstrap/readme.md

 The cool thing about this automation is any schemascript files present in the schema directory will get applied.
 Have fun.

-If you want to do this with Amdoc's ddcomp tool...
-You should really try Schema Editor :heart: [Contact Us](mailto::support@dovetailsoftware.com)
+If you want to do this with Amdoc's ddcomp tool... you should really try Schema Editor :heart: [Contact Us](mailto::support@dovetailsoftware.com)

 ## Take it for a spin